Extra activities for people who want to be more proactive in their Arks

 Encourage your local council, government or Home Owners Association to become an Ark.
 There will be individuals in every organisation who understand that change is inevitable and that we must all increase our efforts to be part of the solution.
 This is designed to support them to do something very positive without much effort and you might be surprised at their willingness to be involved.
 It gives them a platform to reduce maintenance, save costs and be green.
 Nature doesn’t care what their reasons are, as long as they do it!

-• Only plant tiny trees.
+• If you are in need of planting some trees, only plant small (native) trees.
 Imagine you are adopting a child.
 The ‘child’ tree will settle in with ease and adapt much quicker, the younger it is.
 Otherwise newly planted trees often struggle, as they are generally raised in protected nursery environments, grown like soldiers with no character or resilience.
 It’s often too much a of a shock for the poor creatures when they meet wind, drought and new soil once they are moved to their new homes.
 In fact, I would highly suggest planting locally sourced tree seeds.
 Locally sourced plants are much more beneficial to the genetic diversity of the insects in your specific area.

 Here’s how I do it.